ukgamer/gmod-arcademachines/README.md

 You can take a given number of coins from the machine using `MACHINE:TakeCoins(amount)`.
 Be aware that because this sends a netmessage to the server to update the networked variable it takes time for the coin amount to actually change and for `OnCoinsLost` to be called, so do not call `TakeCoins` and then immediately check to see if the player can play - do this check in `OnCoinsLost`.

+### The Marquee

+The machine has a marquee that can be drawn to using the `DrawMarquee` method.
+This method is automatically called when your game is loaded if it exists.
+If your marquee requires external images to be loaded before drawing, you can manually call `UpdateMarquee` on the machine after you have checked your assets have loaded which will cause `DrawMarquee` to be called once more.
+Do not repeatedly redraw the marquee - it is designed to be static.
+See the Asteroids game's marquee for an example implementation.

 ### Helper libraries

 Each instance of the same game will receive the same copy of libraries, so that things such as assets